pbeukema/LabHacks/readme.md

 ## Guides
 * [How to pick a graduate advisor](http://www.sciencedirect.com/science/article/pii/S0896627313009070)
 * Learn how to learn with [this](https://www.coursera.org/learn/learning-how-to-learn) coursera course
 * Have a long look at this [Survival Guide](http://karpathy.github.io/2016/09/07/phd/) for PH.d students, by Andrej Karpathy, CS Ph.D, and the current director of AI at Tesla.
-* For U.S. graduate students especially at private institutions in 2018 and beyond, its likely going to become significantly more financially difficult because your tuition waiver is about to be considered taxable income, which means your take home pay will be reduced by some percentage (5-30%).
-Since personal finances are rarely addressed during the onboarding process, you must educate yourself.
-Here is course called [personal finance for engineers](https://cs007.blog/) from Stanford.
+* Here is course called [personal finance for engineers](https://cs007.blog/) from Stanford.
 * Ronald Azuma's [retrospective](http://www.cs.unc.edu/~azuma/hitch4.html) on graduate school
 * Randy Pausch on [time management](https://www.youtube.com/watch?v=oTugjssqOT0)
 * [Know when and when not to say no](https://web.archive.org/web/20170312041524/http:/www.brianwansink.com/phd-advice/the-grad-student-who-never-said-no)